IBM/openapi-validator/Migration-Guide.md

 ## Minimum Node version
 The minimum supported version of Node.js remains at version 14.x.

-## API
+## Supported OpenAPI versions
-The v0.x pre-release validator supported an API to enable users to invoke the validator programmatically from a javascript application.
+The old v0.x pre-release validator supported both Swagger 2.x and OpenAPI 3.x documents.
-This API is no longer supported in the v1.x validator; however, if there is a need to enable the validator to be invoked programmatically from the user's application, then it could be considered for a future release.
+The new v1.x validator supports only OpenAPI 3.x documents.

 ## CLI Changes
 Changes were made to the command-line options supported by the validator: